srid/naivete-me/src/pages/content.md

 ### Appreciation

 Note: the author is currently actively exploring this connection.
+In the meanwhile, [this](https://an.actualfreedom.com.au/various/well-equippedmarvelling.htm) is a good place to start.

 > **VINEETO**: Becoming naïve is indeed _“tightly connected”_ to be able to _“appreciate this moment of being alive whatever form it takes.”_ [source](https://www.actualfreedom.com.au/actualism/actualvineeto/almog.htm)